awesomerank/awesomerank.github.io/lists/JustServerless/awesome-serverless.md

 - [Unikernels and event-driven serverless platforms](https://s3-us-west-2.amazonaws.com/emit-website/2017-slides/Unikernels+and+Event-driven+Serverless+Platforms.pdf) - Slide deck from Madhuri Yechuris talk about unikernels in the serverless computing space.
 - [AWS & Serverless technology](https://www.youtube.com/watch?v=7sPb0EQKKO4) - Ryan Kroonenburgs talk about AWS, A Cloud Guru and their serverless architecture.
 - [Kubeless demo @ CNCF WG-Serverless meeting](https://speakerdeck.com/arapulido/kubeless-demo-at-cncf-wg-serverless-meeting) - Slide deck from the Kubeless team about Kubeless and their integration with the Serverless Framework.
+- [Kubernetes and the rise of serverless](https://www.youtube.com/watch?v=YNy2QzTxOl8) - Angus Lees about the relationship between Kubernetes and serverless computing.

 ## Amazon AWS resources